Last updated on December 1st, 2017

 04. Keep In Mind The Hierarchy Of Design

 A well-organized design is said to have a good hierarchy.
-It makes it easy to navigate and makes it simpler to look for the required information.
+It makes easy to navigate and simpler to look for the required information.
 Typographic hierarchy is essential for a great design, majorly so for the text-heavy designs.
 Graphic designers of Designhill set up a basic hierarchy in the design for the magazines, newsletters, books and other print advertorials.

 They prioritize the information by importance and segment them with different text size.
 An easy-to-scan structure is created with the help of sufficient spacing and grouping of the related texts.
 Headings and subheadings are clearly marked to make the design neat.